-When policyholders file claims, their insurance policy generally will provide the insurer with the right to require its insured to participate in an examination under oath (EUO) or a compulsory medical examination (CME) in cases involving other types of claims.
+When policyholders file claims, their insurance policy generally will provide the insurer with the right to require its insured to participate in an examination under oath (EUO) or a compulsory medical examination (CME) (in cases involving PIP or UM personal injury claims).
 Insurance companies have a history of using these tools to trap unwary policyholders and avoid paying claims.
-Florida homeowner’s policies generally contain policy language that makes compliance with a EUO mandatory prior to filing a lawsuit for failing to pay a homeowners claim.
+Florida homeowner’s policies generally contain policy language that makes compliance with an EUO mandatory prior to filing a lawsuit for failing to pay a homeowner's claim.

 The Florida Fifth District Court of Appeal case of Whistler’s Park, Inc. vs. The Florida Insurance Guaranty Association has ruled that non-compliance with an EUO provision does not bar recovery if the insurer was not prejudiced.
 The Fifth District in both Whistler’s and State Farm Mutual Automobile Insurance Company v.
 Curran discussed the tendency of insurance companies to misuse EUO and CME requests.
 In Whistler’s, the court observed that non-compliance with an EUO request had spurred “a cottage industry of EUO litigation” asserting the failure as a defense to payment.
 The court also pointed out, “The actual, if unglamorous, true purpose of the EUO – verification of the insured’s loss – has been lost in this larger battle.
 No doubt there can be genuine instances of insurance fraud, but the recent and ever-escalating number of EUO cases that have arisen all over the state appear to be more about strategy then proof.”
 (Emphasis added).